jsafrane/origin-mounter/README.md

 # Mount container for Origin

-Goal: **remove `mount.glusterfs` (and similar mount utilities) from Atomic Host and run them in a container.**
+Goal: **remove `mount.glusterfs` (and similar mount utilities) from Atomic Host and run them in a container.** As consequence, any fuse daemon will run in the container too.

 ## Existing solution

-We ship Atomic Host with all `mount.xyz` utilities that Origin needs in the AH image.
-OpenShift node itself runs in a docker container and uses `/var/lib/origin` from the host as a slave bind-mount.
-OpenShift inside the container then uses `nsenter /host/proc/1/ns/mnt mount -t <fs> <what> /var/lib/origin/openshift.local.volumes/pods/...` to mount stuff on the host, which then gets propagated into OpenShift node container.
+* We ship Atomic Host with all `mount.<fstype>` utilities in the AH image.
+* OpenShift node itself runs in a docker container and uses `/var/lib/origin` from the host as a slave bind-mount.
+  * OpenShift node inside the container then uses this magic call to mount external volumes to the host, which then get propagated into the OpenShift node container:

+    ```
+    nsenter /host/proc/1/ns/mnt mount -t <fs> <what> /var/lib/origin/openshift.local.volumes/pods/...
+    ```

 This requires `mount.<fstype>` to be installed on the host and all fuse daemons also run on the host.